 External

-The explosive system shall be compatible with the requirements of all other subsystems on board, external loading, and environmental conditions.
+The explosive subsystem shall be compatible with the requirements of all other subsystems on board, external loading, and environmental conditions.

 In case 4.7.4a is not met, it shall either:

-be agreed with the end-user to change the on-board system requirements, or
+be agreed with the end-user to change the on-board subsystem requirements, or

-be agreed with the end-user to provide protection against the environmental conditions or to reduce the external loads on the explosive system.
+be agreed with the end-user to provide protection against the environmental conditions or to reduce the external loads on the explosive subsystem.

 Mechanical, electrical, and thermal requirements